Record

 Digital publication:

-Church Missionary Society Archive: Africa Missions: Nigeria: Northern Nigeria Mission.
+'AM Scholar-Church Missionary Society Archive': Africa Missions: Nigeria: Northern Nigeria Mission.

 Publisher: Adam Matthew Digital.